 If bar hopping makes you want to die a little inside, just recast your day.
 Get up early and savor a leisurely breakfast.
 It’s still available on the hotel buffet.
 Then it leaves for daytime activities like visiting parks and museums.
 If you fill your day with enough activities, you’ll be exhausted by 9 o’clock.

 - Find your people

 Everyone enjoys being a tour guide for a night, so you’d be surprised at how many people would accept your offer to take local friends of friends out to dinner.
 Additionally, look for your interests there.
 Even though you may be traveling alone, you don’t have to live in seclusion.

 Remember all the things you can do while traveling alone, even if you feel lonely.
 Some of those benefits are minor, like being able to change your mind every hour without worrying about upsetting others or being able to dip your chips twice in the guacamole.
 But the true benefit of traveling alone is much more significant: total freedom.
 Even if you’re not exactly sure what that might be, you can take the same trip you want and will have a blast figuring it out.

 - Learn the local lingo

 Learning a few words and phrases before going on a solo trip is worth the effort.
-All it takes is being able to introduce yourself, strike up a simple conversation, order food, and know basic counting.
+All it takes is to be able to introduce yourself, strike up a simple conversation, order food, and know basic counting.
 People love to see that you’re trying, no matter how rusty.
 Giving the language a try is essential if you’re wondering how to travel virtually anywhere and meet new people.
 Learning the local tongue is a great way to open doors if travel opens the mind.